owlike/genson/website/Faq.md

 ###How to deserialize a class without a no argument constructor?
 The main problem in using constructors with arguments is to resolve parameter names, as they are not available through introspection.
 [See the solutions described]({{base.url}}/Documentation/UserGuide/#object-instantiation) in the Getting Started guide.

+###How to use case insensitive enums?
+By default enum names must match exactly.
+To make the matching case insensitive register a customized instance of EnumConverterFactory.

+{% highlight java %}
+Genson genson = new GensonBuilder().withConverterFactory(new DefaultConverters.EnumConverterFactory(false)).create();
+{% endhighlight %}